Prof Stephen Fairhurst

 I have been involved in the organisation of a number of conferences including Amaldi 9 and NRDA 2011, Cardiff; NRDA 2010, Waterloo, Canada.

-I serve on the editorial board of the International Journal of Modern Physics D and on the advisory panel of Classical and Quantum Gravity.
+I serve on the editorial board of the International Journal of Modern Physics D.

 Membership of external committees

-- I serve on the STFC Computing Advisory Panel.
+- I am chair of the STFC Computing Advisory Panel.

 - I am a member of the LIGO Scientific Collaboration's Executive Committee.

-I obtained a BA in Mathematics from the University of Cambridge in 1995, and completed the part III mathematics in 1996.
-I obtained my PhD in Physics from Penn State University in 2001, supervised by Abhay Ashtekar.
-My doctoral research focused on the properties of black hole horizons.
+Prof Fairhurst obtained a BA in Mathematics from the University of Cambridge in 1995, and completed the part III mathematics in 1996.
+He obtained my PhD in Physics from Penn State University in 2001, supervised by Abhay Ashtekar.
+His doctoral research focused on the properties of black hole horizons.

-Following my PhD, I was a Killam postdoctoral fellow at the University of Alberta for two years and a postdoctoral fellow at the University of Wisconsin - Milwaukee for three years.
-It was at Milwaukee that I began to work on searches for gravitational waves using the LIGO, Virgo and GEO detectors.
-I worked for a year as a visiting associate at the California Institute of technology for a year.
+Following his PhD, he was a Killam postdoctoral fellow at the University of Alberta for two years and a postdoctoral fellow at the University of Wisconsin - Milwaukee for three years.
+It was at Milwaukee that he began to work on searches for gravitational waves using the LIGO, Virgo and GEO detectors.
+He worked as a visiting associate at the California Institute of technology for a year.

-I joined the staff at Cardiff University in 2007 as a Royal Society University Research Fellow.
-I am currently still a URF and a Reader at Cardiff University.
+Prof Fairhurst joined the staff at Cardiff University in 2007.
+He was a Royal Society University Research Fellow from 2007 to 2014.
+He is currently a Professor at Cardiff University.

-I currently supervise one PhD student: Andrew Williamson.
-My former students are:
+I currently supervise two PhD students: Alistair Muir and Samantha Usman My former students are:

-- Dr Ian Harry, now a postdoctoral researcher at Syracuse University;
+- Dr Ian Harry, now a postdoctoral researcher at Albert Einstein Institut, Berlin;

-- Dr Valeriu Predoi, now a postdoctoral researcher at Ryerson University.
+- Dr Valeriu Predoi, now a postdoctoral researcher at Cardiff University

 - Dr Duncan Macleod, now a postdoctoral researcher at Louisiana State University.